 We have a fire safety policy to ensure compliance with legislation and we work with the Fire Service to ensure that our buildings are safe.
 Our high rise buildings are also registered with the Building Safety Regulator and we have a Building Safety Manager, Hadrian Noble who is responsible for managing the safety of your homes.

-We carry out Fire Risk Assessments and where any necessary fire safety work is highlighted we will always deal with this as a priority. if you would like a copy of the current FRA for the building in which you live, let us know.
+We carry out annual Fire Risk Assessments (FRA’s) and where any necessary fire safety work is highlighted we will always deal with this as a priority. if you would like a copy of the current FRA for the building in which you live, let us know.

 We regularly inspect our blocks of apartments, making sure that escape routes are kept clear, that fire doors are closed and working properly and that there are no fire hazards lying around

-We provide smoke alarms in all of our homes
+We provide smoke alarms in all of your homes

 We work closely with the Fire Service and their Community Advice Team.